espressif/esp-idf/components/nvs_flash/nvs_partition_generator/README.rst

 Multipage Blob Support
 ----------------------

-By default, binary blobs are allowed to span over multiple pages and written in the format mentioned in section :ref:`structure_of_entry`.
+By default, binary blobs are not allowed to span over multiple pages as written in the format mentioned in section :ref:`structure_of_entry`.
-If older format is intended to be used, the utility provides an option to disable this feature.
+If this format is intended to be used, the utility provides an option to enable this feature.

 Encryption Support
 -------------------